haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-16-Iterator Pattern.md

 Single Responsibility Principle.
 You can clean up the client code and the collections by extracting bulky traversal algorithms into separate classes.

-Open/Closed Principle.
+Open Closed Principle.
 You can implement new types of collections and iterators and pass them to existing code without breaking anything.

 ### Implementation